-A person violates this chapter if the person

-engages in any action made unlawful by this chapter.
-An offense committed under this chapter by an employer employing fifty (50) or fewer employees is punishable by a civil fine of not more than \$500.00.
-An offense committed under this chapter by an individual employing fifty-one (51) or more employees or by an employment agency or labor organization is punishable by a civil fine of not more than \$1,000.00.
+A Person violates this Chapter if the Person engages in any action made unlawful by this Chapter.
+An offense committed under this Chapter by an Employer employing fifty (50) or fewer employees is punishable by a civil fine of not more than five hundred dollars (\$500.00).
+An offense committed under this Chapter by an individual employing fifty-one (51) or more employees or by an Employment Agency or Labor Organization is punishable by a civil fine of not more than one thousand dollars (\$1,000.00).